paulmillr/noble-ciphers/README.md

 For non-deterministic (not ECB) schemes, initialization vector (IV) is mixed to block/key;
 and each new round either depends on previous block's key, or on some counter.

 - **ECB** (Electronic Codebook): Deterministic encryption; identical plaintext blocks yield identical ciphertexts.
-Not secure due to pattern leakage. due to pattern leakage.
+Not secure due to pattern leakage.
   See [AES Penguin](https://words.filippo.io/the-ecb-penguin/)
 - **CBC** (Cipher Block Chaining): Each plaintext block is XORed with the previous block of ciphertext before encryption.
 Hard to use: requires proper padding and an IV.
 Unauthenticated: needs MAC.